DavidSimalDelVal/BitcoinNova-Nest/README.md

 ### Windows

-1. Go [here](https://github.com/DavidSimalDelVal/BitcoinNova-Nest/releases) and download the latest release called BitcoinNova **TurtleCoin-Nest-x.xx-Mac.zip**
+1. Go [here](https://github.com/DavidSimalDelVal/BitcoinNova-Nest/releases) and download the latest release called BitcoinNova **BitcoinNova-Nest-x.xx-Mac.zip**
 2. Unzip the folder and launch **BitcoinNova-Nest.exe**.
 (Make sure you leave everything as is in the folder)

 Important notes: